bootdotdev/blog/content/jobs/whats-the-job-outlook-for-computer-science-students.md

 ## So, is computer science a good career option for you?

-Now that you’ve had a chance to look over different computer science career options, take time to weigh out the different variables that are needed for a job.
+Now that you've had a chance to look over different computer science career options, take time to weigh out the different variables that are needed for a job.
 Answer some of the following questions for yourself:

 * Do your want to work on the front or backend?
 Do you prefer working with data or visual interfaces?
 * What salary you hope to make?
 Is a difference of $20k/year a big deal to you?